EpiclyDelta/discord-server-changer-bot/README.md

 # Risks you run using this code.
 You run the risks of:

-• Having your discord account termniated
+• Having your discord account terminated

 • Having your bot removed.

 Please run this only in your own server.